HiZollo/Games/README.md

 - `boardSize`: less than or equal to `10`

 ### Rules
-There are `n` checks on the board.
-All of them have two sides: white one facing up and black on facing down.
-When a button is pressed, the corresponding check will be flipped from white to black or from black to white.
-The goal is to get each possible permutation of the checks (`2^n` permutations) without encountering a permutation that has appeared before.
+There are `n` pieces on the board.
+All of them have two sides: white one facing up and black one facing down.
+When a button is pressed, the corresponding piece will be flipped from white to black or from black to white.
+The goal is to get each possible permutation of the colors (`2^n` permutations) without encountering a permutation that has appeared before.

 For example, say `n = 3`, so the initial state is ⚪⚪⚪.
-- If a player flips check 1, 2 and 3 sequentially, the checks will turn out to be ⚪⚪⚫, ⚪⚫⚫, ⚫⚫⚫ sequentially.
+- If a player flips piece 1, 2 and 3 sequentially, the pieces will turn out to be ⚪⚪⚫, ⚪⚫⚫, ⚫⚫⚫ sequentially.
-- If a player flips check 1, 1 sequentially, the checks will turn out to be ⚪⚪⚫, ⚪⚪⚪ sequentially.
+- If a player flips piece 1, 1 sequentially, the pieces will turn out to be ⚪⚪⚫, ⚪⚪⚪ sequentially.
 Since ⚪⚪⚪ already appears before, the player loses the game.
+- One possible solution when `n = 3` is 1, 2, 3, 2, 1, 2, 3.

 Whenever all permutations have shown exactly once, the game ends.

 ## Gomoku
-## Restrictions
+### Restrictions
 - `player`'s length: `2` or more, but `2` is recommended
- - `symbol` is required
+    - `player.symbol` is required
 - `boardSize`: less than or equal to `19`
- - If you want to host a gomoku game with `boardSize` larger than `10`, you should pass your custom row and column symbol into `strings.row` and `strings.column`, because Discord default emoji does not cover numbers from 11 to 19.
+    - If you want to host a gomoku game with `boardSize` larger than `10`, you should **always** make your own custom row/column symbol (`strings.row`/`strings.column`), because we (or more precisely, Discord) only support numbers from 1 to 10.

 ### Rules
 The players take turns to place their pieces on the board.
 Players can send messages like `a3` or `g7` in chat to place a piece.
 The first player who forms a consecutive line (vertically, horizontally or diagonally) of 5 or more pieces wins.

 ## Lights-up
-## Restrictions
+### Restrictions
 - `player`'s length: `1`
 - `boardSize`: less than or equal to `5`